 Solo travel is on the rise!
 A recent cover article in Afar Magazine, chatter on the Today show, and a New York Times feature all point to something we’ve known for years: traveling on your own is an incredible way to experience the world.
-But even as analysts marvel at the fact that unaccompanied explorers are up 15% since 2013 (and have doubled for Country Walkers in the last year alone), we already feel confident that we understand solo travel’s timeless appeal.
+But even as analysts marvel at the fact that unaccompanied explorers are up 15% since 2013, we already feel confident that we understand solo travel’s timeless appeal.
 As it happens, we do it a lot ourselves.

 From weeks on the trail developing itineraries to summer vacations happily spent exploring the world on our own, almost all of us at Country Walkers have been known to travel solo from time to time.
 Plus, when we’re lucky enough to join one of our own Guided Walking tours (quite the job perk!), it’s usually unaccompanied as well.
 As a result, it’s something we know intimately—from the serenity of a mountain trail shared only with singing birds to the thrill of making new friends on the far side of the world.
 Best of all, we know what makes it so appealing.